-She went on to become the first full time executive director for PSIA-E in 1975.
-She formed a 501(c)(3) educational foundation in 1981 and became its director and fund raiser.
-The foundation office moved to Windham Mt, NY in 1983, and Gwen took over a fledgling adaptive program there.
-With supportive resort management, and her ability to develop an impressive base of fundraising, the program prospered.
-She founded a new 501(c)(3), the Adaptive Sports Foundation, now a nationally recognized and arguably the second largest program in the country, with 275+/- staff and volunteers.
+ADAPTIVE SPORTS FOUNDATION: The PSIA-E EF office was relocated to Windham, NY, where Gwen took over a fledgling Adaptive program.
+With supportive resort management, and her ability to develop an impressive base of fundraising, the program prospered, to the point that she founded a new 501(c)(3), the Adaptive Sports Foundation, now a nationally recognized and one of the largest programs in the country, with 275+/- staff and volunteers.
 It grew to become a year-round, multi-sport organization.
 In 2006 the ASF board of directors approved the construction of an 8,000 Sq.
 Ft. building directly on the slopes and named it The Gwen Allard Adaptive Sports Center.
 That building has since been enlarged and now has a dedicated chair lift serving it.

-During the early 1980's Disabled Sports USA was the only group conducting Adaptive exams, and Gwen became a DS-USA examiner.
+DS-USA: During the early 1980's Disabled Sports USA was the only group conducting Adaptive exams, and Gwen became a DS-USA examiner.
 As the need for more qualified instructors grew, she proposed that PSIA recognize Adaptive as a primary discipline and take over the administration of training and exams, using DS-USA's certification standards, which she helped to update; and this was approved by PSIA and DS-USA boards.
 Gwen went on to serve as the first Chairman of Both Eastern and National Adaptive committees.